 The JFJCM seeks to increase the sustainability of ADB-financed and administered projects through the use of advanced low carbon technologies.
 The use of grants under the JFJCM will demonstrate the effectiveness of the JCM and provide a source of additional funding to eligible ADB developing member countries (DMCs).
 The JFJCM will also offer the opportunity for recipients to engage in projects with strong development characteristics and long-term climate-change mitigation benefits.

-The long-term objective of the initiative is to incentivise the installation of effective N2O abatement technology in every nitric acid plant worldwide.
+The long-term objective of Nitric Acid Climate Action Group (NACAG) is to incentivise the installation of effective N2O abatement technology in every nitric acid plant worldwide.
 NACAG’s vision is for the N2O emissions of an entire industrial sector to be mitigated on a global scale.
-The NACAG was launched by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) in order to increase pre-2020 mitigation.
-Considering technical and economic aspects, GHG abatement in the nitric acid sector is generally easy to implement and can be done at relatively low cost.
+The NACAG was launched by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) in order to increase mitigation action in the chemical industry.

 AgroLAC 2025 Multidonor Trust Fund finances activities that focus on improving agricultural productivity and natural resources management as a means of enhancing food security and reducing poverty.
-The main areas of intervention are financing non-reimbursable operations (Techical Cooperation and Investment Grants) for:
+The main areas of intervention are financing non-reimbursable operations (Technical Cooperation and Investment Grants) for

 The Asia Pacific Disaster Response Fund (APDRF) provides incremental grant resources to developing member countries impacted by major natural disasters.
 Assistance is granted only if all three conditions are met:

 - A natural disaster has occurred in a DMC

 - The DMC has issued a statement of national emergency

 - The United Nations humanitarian/resident coordinator has confirmed that the disaster was severe and has indicated a general amount of funding that would be required